Key Takeaway

 Avoid these common mistakes when planning retirement with VA benefits:

-6. Success Strategy: Key Steps to Financial Security
+6. Medical Documentation: Key Steps for Long-Term Security

-- Integrate Benefits: Plan how VA compensation fits with Social Security, military retirement pay, and personal savings.
+- Integrate Benefits Information: Plan how VA compensation fits with Social Security, military retirement pay, and personal savings.
 Understand concurrent receipt rules.

 - Plan for Survivors: Investigate DIC eligibility and SBP options for your dependents.